davebenson/doom4-walkthrough/README.md

 Destroy the Nest.

 Fight: a Hell Knight and a Summoner are the main act in this fight - there's also a few Imps and Hell Razers.
-However, there's a Beserk Powerup, which compensates a lot (in fact, if you have all the Powerups for the Praetor Suit, you can probably kill everything with that single Beserk Powerup).
+However, there's a Berserk Powerup, which compensates a lot (in fact, if you have all the Powerups for the Praetor Suit, you can probably kill everything with that single Berserk Powerup).

 ## Mission 4: Destroy Primary Argent Filter